Properties of magnetic turbulence in GRB afterglows: Introduction

 Physics of the emission process itself is generally well understood --- it finds explanation within the framework of the synchrotron-self-Compton (SSC) model \citep[see, e.g.][]{SariPiranNarayan1998,SariEsin2001,NakarAndoSari2009}.
 The SSC model describes the bulk of afterglow spectrum (up to tens of GeV in photon energy) as synchrotron emission of energetic electrons (injected from some acceleration mechanism) in the magnetic field of the afterglow's shock wave.
 Some of the synchrotron photons are upscattered by the same electrons to produce another, inverse Compton (IC) component, which extends to TeV energies.
 The available broad-band observations of GRB afterglows \citep{GRB190114C,GRB190829A} show that the synchrotron component dominates over the IC component.
 Hence, we do not include the latter in our analysis.

 There are two options for the particle acceleration mechanism in relativistic shocks: a modification of common diffusive shock acceleration (DSA) \citep[see, e.g.][]{Achterberg2001,KeshetWaxman2005} and the converter mechanism \citep{Converter}, whose specific realisation for the SSC-emitting shocks is the pair-balance model \citep{PairBalance}.
 In the pair-balance model the accelerated electrons (and positrons) are $e^{-}e^{+}$-pairs, produced in the upstream via collisions of IC photons with synchrotron photons, and then transported by the flow into the downstream gaining energy thereby.
-The pair-balance model is the most plausible candidate for the acceleration mechanism in GRB afterglows --- unlike DSA, it correctly predicts the typical energy of the injected electrons (prediction about the spectral index are similar for both DSA and converter mechanisms).
+The pair-balance model makes several predictions that set it apart from models based on DSA.
+Most notably, the energy of accelerated leptons is predicted to increase as the shock decelerates, the ratio of IC to synchrotron power is of the order of unity for all the afterglows regardless of their parameters and at all temporal phases, and position of the IC peak remains approximately constant over time (for wind-like environment).
+All of these a priori claims were confirmed few years later, when TeV observation became available.

 The shock's microphysics, and especially the process of magnetic field generation in initially weakly magnetized upstream fluid, is the least clear part of the puzzle.
 Yet it has implications for both the emission mechanism and the particle acceleration mechanism.
 Numeric simulations of collisionless and initially unmagnetized relativistic shocks successfully demonstrated generation of the magnetic field turbulence at the shock front, but this magnetic field is very short-lived compared to the synchrotron-loss timescale \citep[see, e.g.][]{ChangSpitkovskyArons2008,SironiKeshetLemoine2015}.
 The pair-balance model may help resolving this issue --- its distinctive feature is greatly extended in time injection of anisotropic particles into the upstream, that slows growth of the magnetic turbulence and potentially makes it persistent over the entire synchrotron cooling time.
 The possibility that slower growth of the magnetic turbulence leads to longer lifetime, suggested in the original paper, was later confirmed numerically \citep{SlowDecay}.
 However, it remains unclear if a kinetic instability with the growth rate that matches the actual afterglow durations is capable of producing strong enough magnetic turbulence.